The Simpsons opening sequence: Reception

-The opening sequence has multiple times been picked as one of the best title sequences of all time on TV.
+The opening sequence has been picked many times as one of the best title sequences of all time on TV.
 In a 2010 issue of TV Guide, The Simpsons opening title sequence ranked #1 on a list of TV's top 10 credits sequences, as selected by readers.
 In 2017, James Charisma of Paste ranked the opening sequence #1 on a list of The 75 Best TV Title Sequences of All Time.